molloy-lab/ck-phylo-workshop/day1/activityB.md

 **Question B4:** Repeat questions A1 for species set: `anoDid,eudEle,notPer,tinGut,`.

-**Question B5:** How do the expected quartet frequencies in the gene trees change with branch length in the model species tree?
+**Question B5:** How do the expected quartet frequencies change with branch length in the model species tree?

 ---